top of page

 FEDERAL ESTATE TAX:

-The Federal estate tax threshold is $12.92 million for an individual (combined to $24.84 million for married couples), with a 40% tax on the excess over that amount.
-This threshold is going back down to $5 million as of January 1, 2026, but will likely be changed before then.
+The Federal estate tax threshold for 2024 is $13.61 million for an individual (combined to $27.22 million for married couples), with a 40% tax on the excess over that amount.
+This threshold is going back down to $5 million as of January 1, 2026 (around $7 million with inflation adjustment), but will likely be changed before then and even if it goes through, it's likely that "portability" will remain (the ability to double a married couples credits from $7 million to $14 million without having 2 Trusts).

 MASSACHUSETTS ESTATE TAX:

-1. Married couples with estates greater than $1 million but less than the federal estate tax credit ($24.92 million): You have the option of setting up 2 Revocable Trusts to reduce the MA estate tax that would be due at the 2nd spouse's death (no tax due at the 1st spouse's death due to the 100% "marital deduction"); maximum savings would be $160k.
+Married couples with estates greater than $2 million but less than the federal estate tax credit ($27.22 million): You have the option of setting up 2 Revocable Trusts to double the MA $2 million credit up to $4 million at the 2nd spouse's death (no tax due at the 1st spouse's death due to the 100% "marital deduction").

 An ILIT is irrevocable, plus it has lifetime requirements (changing owner and beneficiary of each polity to the ILIT, separate bank account out of which to pay premiums, sending out a notice letter each time you pay a premium).
 Also, for existing policies, an ILIT only works 3 years after you re-title the policy unless you are getting a new policy and name the ILIT as the initial owner, which avoids the 3-year look-back.